ywchn/ywchn/README.md

 - 👯 I’m looking to collaborate on ...
 -->

-Hey there! my name is Yu-Wen Chen, sometime people just call me Chen as a nickname.
-I graduated as a master's student at [Oregon State University](https://eecs.oregonstate.edu/) majoring in Computer Science in June 2021.
+Hey there!
+My name is Yu-Wen Chen, sometime people just call me Chen as a nickname.
+I graduated as a master's student from [Oregon State University](https://eecs.oregonstate.edu/) in June 2021 majoring in Computer Science.
 I'm currently working as a Computer Vision and Deep Learning Engineer at [Aerotract LLC](https://www.aerotractone.com//).
 My technology stack involves Pytorch, Tensorflow, Detectron2, SpaCy, MySQL, Scikit-Learn.
 I also love doing breakdance when I have time.

 - 📫 How to reach me: yuwenchen.us@gmail.com
 - 😄 Pronouns: He/Him/His